 The views of the bay from the very top of the mountain are absolutely spectacular.
 Plus there are plenty of quaint stops along the way to rest and enjoy an iced coffee with the best views!

-If you are looking to explore the underwater beauty that Da Nang has to offer, you’ll want to book a snorkeling tour at Cham Island.
-It’s actually a cluster of 8 islands where you’ll find gorgeous beaches, amazing diving and snorkeling, and delicious seafood.
+If you are looking to explore the underwater beauty that Da Nang has to offer, you’ll want to book a snorkeling tour in the Cham Islands.
+It’s a cluster of 8 islands where you’ll find gorgeous beaches, amazing diving and snorkeling, and delicious seafood.
 The crystal clear turquoise water is home to vibrantly colored coral and marine life.

 14. Enjoy a Drink with a View